SomeoneElseOSM/SomeoneElse-map/about.md

 ## Can I change what the map looks like?

 You can, but only by creating your version of the map using your own map tiles.
-The [changelog](https://map.atownsend.org.uk/maps/map/changelog.html) contains some links at the top to the various parts of the map style in github - create an issue there if you've got further questions.
+The [changelog](https://map.atownsend.org.uk/maps/map/changelog.html) contains some links at the top to the various parts of the map style in github - you can create an issue there if you've got further questions, or message [SomeoneElse](https://www.openstreetmap.org/user/SomeoneElse) via OpenStreetMap.

 ## If I use these map tiles, what will people know about me?